 JACK BUSH "LOW SUN" SERIGRAPH, 1971

+During these two decades, Bush also achieved commercial and critical success in New York and was praised and promoted by the esteemed art critic, Clement Greenberg.
 As a result of their interactions, Bush would become friendly with several of the artists affiliated with the color-field movement including Jules Olitski and Kenneth Noland.

 Note the nuanced grey background.
 Bush devised this layered technique, first realized on large-scale canvases, with sponges.
-Several similar works from this era were recently on display at the McMichael Canadian Art Collection as part of the exhibit "Jack Bush: In the Studio" Click here to learn more about this period from the curator of the exhibition.
+Several similar works from this era were recently on display at the McMichael Canadian Art Collection as part of the exhibit "Jack Bush: In the Studio".
+Click here to learn more about this period from the curator of the exhibition.

 Questions about this piece?
 Contact us or call +1.416.704.1720

 From an edition of 100

 Provenance: Estate of Jack Bush